 In this article you'll find everything you need to know about hip flexors and running - including some handy activation exercises and essential stretches.

 As a runner, the chances are you'll know that doing stretching exercises is important both pre- and post-run.
-But whether you actually take the time to do them before pulling on your best running shoes is another matter altogether...
+But whether you actually take the time to do them before pulling on your best running shoes for men or the best running shoes for women is another matter altogether...

 In particular, most runners neglect to think about their hips until their hips start to complain, and often problems lower down the legs can stem from inflexible hip flexor muscles.